The official blog of the Lung Institute.

 - Water Level Balancing: Kidneys constantly react to changes in the body’s water level throughout the day.
 As water consumption increases, the kidneys adjust as needed and remove excess fluid through urination.
 As water intake decreases, the kidneys adjust again and leave water in the body.

 - Blood Pressure Regulation: Kidneys need constant pressure to filter the blood.
 When blood pressure drops too low, the kidneys increase pressure.
 One way the kidneys increase pressure is through producing a blood-vessel constricting protein called angiotensin.
 This protein signals the body to retain water and sodium.
-Both the constriction and retention help restore normal blood pressure.
+Both the constriction and retention help return normal blood pressure.

 - Acid Regulation: When cells metabolize, they produce acids.
 The foods people eat either increase acid or neutralize it.
 To function well, the body needs to keep a healthy balance of these acids.